georgelza/Synthentic_Demographic_Generator/README.md

 - `devlab/Makefile`

-For more detail how to stand up the entire environment see the below **The App:**.
+For more detail how to stand up the entire environment see the below **Running the App:**.

-## The App:
+## Running the App:

-To run the Generator, execute (from root directory):
+To run the Generator, execute the following from root directory:

+For more information re it's structure see `app/README.md`.

 - `python3 -m venv ./venv`